주요메뉴 바로가기 본문 바로가기

 **Inflight Fragmentation: A technique which produces a variety of rare isotopes by crashing heavy-ions against a thin target

-Reach area and use of heavy-ion accelerator
+Reach area and use of institute for rare isotope science

 • Discover the origin of materials and understand beginning and expansion of the universe (origin of elements and evolution of stars)